-- Groups whose representatives' position to the OPERS Retirement Board are up for election this year are: - State Employees Representing approximately 48,000 employees working at a job for the State of Ohio. - Municipal Employees Representing approximately 59,000 employees working for one of Ohio's municipalities. - State College or University Employees Representing approximately 51,000 non-teaching employees at state colleges and universities in Ohio. - Retirees One of two seats representing approximately 179,000 age and service, disability, and defined contribution (DC) plan retirees.
+- Groups whose representatives' position to the OPERS Retirement Board are up for election this year are: - County Employees Representing approximately 86,000 members working at a county job within the state of Ohio. - Miscellaneous Employees Representing approximately 46,400 members not included in one of the other groups, employers such as: park districts, conservancy districts, sanitary districts, health districts, townships, metropolitan housing authorities, state retirement systems, public libraries, county law libraries, union cemeteries, joint hospitals, or institutional commissaries within the state of Ohio. - Retirees One of two seats representing approximately 188,600 age and service, disability, and defined contribution (DC) plan retirees.
 This group includes re-employed retirees. - An election announcement can be found on the OPERS website, opers.org/elections.
-This announcement provides general election information. - Those elected will serve four-year terms beginning Jan.
-1, 2019. - Any public employee, who is a member of OPERS in one of the categories up for election, is eligible to represent their group, except one who is receiving a disability allowance. - Any OPERS retiree receiving an age and service benefit, disability benefit, or benefits under the DC plan is eligible to represent retirees.
+This announcement provides general election information, including lists of employers falling under each employer group noted above. - Those elected will serve four-year terms beginning Jan.
+1, 2026. - Any public employee, who is a member of OPERS in one of the categories up for election, is eligible to represent their group, except one who is receiving a disability allowance. - Any OPERS retiree receiving an age and service benefit, disability benefit, or benefits under the DC plan is eligible to represent retirees.
 Beneficiaries, surviving family members, or POAs are not eligible to run for election or nominate candidates by signing a petition.
 Beneficiaries, surviving family members and POAs are also ineligible to vote.
-If a person is receiving age and service payment, the candidate may only run for a retiree position, even if re-employed. - A retiree must reside in the state of Ohio in order to be eligible to run for a Board position. - Interested individuals still unsure after checking lists should check with their employer or OPERS on their proper classification. - Judges and magistrates are not eligible to hold a seat on the OPERS Board. - OPERS Board members also automatically serve on the board governing the Ohio Public Employees Deferred Compensation Program (Ohio Deferred Comp or ODC). - Ballots are mailed to all groups on Tuesday, Aug.
-21, 2018. - All ballots must be received by 11:59 p.m.
-EDT, Friday, Sept.
-28, 2018, in order to be counted.
+If a person is receiving age and service payment, the candidate may only run for a retiree position, even if re-employed. - A retiree must reside in the state of Ohio in order to be eligible to run for a Board position. - Interested individuals still unsure after checking the employer lists available at opers.org/elections should check with their employer or OPERS on their proper employer Board seat classification. - Judges and magistrates are not eligible to hold a seat on the OPERS Board. - OPERS Board members also automatically serve on the board governing the Ohio Public Employees Deferred Compensation Program (ODC). - Ballots are mailed to all voting groups on Aug.
+26, 2025. - All ballots must be received by 11:59 p.m.
+EDT, Friday, Oct.
+3, 2025, in order to be counted.